iVis-at-Bilkent/syblars/README.md

 ## Supported graph queries
 The supported graph queries are:
-- `Shortest Path`: The shortest path from a single source to a single target in the graph
+- **Shortest Path**: The shortest path from a single source to a single target in the graph
-- `k-Neighborhood`: The neighbors of the specified source nodes within a certain distance *k*
+- **k-Neighborhood**: The neighbors of the specified source nodes within a certain distance *k*
-- `Common Stream`: The set of common nodes that are in the upstream/downstream/bothstream of the specified source nodes with a path length limit *k*
+- **Common Stream**: The set of common nodes that are in the upstream/downstream/bothstream of the specified source nodes with a path length limit *k*
-- `Paths Between`: The subgraph that consists of the paths of length at most *k* between any two nodes of the specified source nodes
+- **Paths Between**: The subgraph that consists of the paths of length at most *k* between any two nodes of the specified source nodes
-- `Paths From to`: All shortest paths between specified source nodes and target nodes with a maximum length limit *k* and a further distance *d*
+- **Paths From To**: All shortest paths between specified source nodes and target nodes with a maximum length limit *k* and a further distance *d*

 For more details about these queries, please refer to [cytoscape-graph-algos](https://github.com/iVis-at-Bilkent/cytoscape.js-graph-algos) GitHub repository.